RenzHoly/blog/resume.md

 Overview
 ----
-- Rich engineering experience and good base of algorithm
+- Rich engineering experience and solid foundation of algorithm
 - Passionate about the latest technologies and the principles behind them
-- Familiar with Node.js, Java, C. Know about Groovy, Haskell
+- Familiar with Node.js, Java, C. Know about Groovy, Shell
-- Practiced TDD and regular design patterns
+- Practiced TDD and common design patterns
 - Experience in OS, compiler, SCM, demoboard, Raspberry Pi
 - Translated several entries on MDN, contributed pull requests to open source projects
 - Applied for a gap year in college and had a 5-month internship in a startup company